Limu2030/delani/README.md

 ## Description

-<p>A brief narration about me, my experiences and a collection of my past project</p>
+<p>Website creation and design</p>

 ## Technologies Used

 - HTML - used in the structuring of the webpage

-- CSS - used in the styling o the webpage
+- CSS - used in the styling of the webpage

+- JavaScript - used in webpage behavior

 ## Live Link